castroalves/gcms-link-bio/README.md

 ## Getting Started

+Basically, you have two options:

+1. Deploy to Vercel: you will have your page published today
+2. Run in your machine: you can test this application on your computer

+In either cases, you must setup GraphCMS.

 ### Deploying to Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcastroalves%2Fgcms-link-bio&env=GRAPHCMS_AUTH_TOKEN,GRAPHCMS_ENDPOINT)

 1. Click on the button above to deploy this project on Vercel
 2. Connect Vercel to your GitHub account
-3. Enter the name of your repository
+3. On **Create Git Repository** section, enter the name of your repository and then click on "Create"
+4. Skip **Create a Team** step
-4. They will ask you two environment variables: `GRAPHCMS_AUTH_TOKEN` and `GRAPHCMS_ENDPOINT`
+5. On **Configure the Project** section, you must provide two environment variables: `GRAPHCMS_AUTH_TOKEN` and `GRAPHCMS_ENDPOINT`
-5. Follow the next steps to setup your GraphCMS project and API permissions
+6. Keep this page openend and follow the next steps to setup GraphCMS

-6. After you finish it, go back to this page and enter the environment variables
+## GraphCMS Setup

+You need a GraphCMS acount to create a project.
+They offer a Free Forever plan.
+If you already have an account, skip this step.
-## Creating a Project on GraphCMS
+### Creating a Project on GraphCMS

 1. [Click here](https://app.graphcms.com/create) to create a new project
 2. Enter the project name, description (optional), and select the best location for your server
 3. Select the "Free Forever" plan
 4. Skip the step to invite your team members

-## Setting up GraphCMS APIs
+### Setting up GraphCMS APIs

 1. In the Quick Start Guide, click on step 3, Make you API accessible
 2. In Content API Permissions, click on "Yes, initialize defaults"